Wenshi-23/IVD_demo/README.md

 # Wen's demo for IVD
 This repository showcases demo projects I have developed for IVD, mainly using R Shiny and VBA.
-These demos serve as a record of my learning and development work,
+These demos serve as a record of my learning and development work.

 # Part 1: R shiny
 ## Data upload